Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

-# Workshop 2
+# Workshop 4

 WIP In this workshop we will test ------

 ## TODO 4.0

 - Open `MoviesListItemMapperTest.kt`
-- Create new empty test method inside of `MoviesListViewModelTest`
+- Create new empty test method inside of `MoviesListItemMapperTest`
 - Create `mapper` and `movie` model

 ```kotlin